Fy-/FyWorld/README.md

 It’s a base-building / simulation open source game made with Unity and I’m recording everything.
 You can look at this like a mega-tutorial or just a crazy geek trying to make a Rimworld like game while streaming everything.
 Fy World was created by Florian "Fy-" Gasquez, whose work was supported via Patreon:
  * https://www.patreon.com/fy

+## Story
+> There was a time long ago when humans wandered the world in great numbers.
+There was a time of legends and heroes, of incredible accomplishments and great deeds, a time when the world knew true grandeur.
+But this time is ending and a God watching this extinction event with amusement decide to let escape some people through a magic portal

+The chosen ones arrive in this new hostile world and you’ll need to guide your new belivers, help them manage their health, habitations, occupations and needs.
+All your choices will have consequences on this new fragile realm.
+Do you feel worthy of being a God?

 ## Copyright & Licensing
 The base project code is copyrighted by Florian "Fy-" Gasquez and is covered by multiple licenses.